Ryan-Gordon/Financial-Portfolio-Flask/README.md

 > You are required to develop a single-page web application(SPA) written in the programming language Python using the Flask framework.
 You must devise an idea for a web application, write the software, write documentation explaining how the application works, and write a short user guide for it.

-This will initially be the API for the project.
-I may expand it in itself to be a webapp or I may create a webapp using another framework and simply consume the api.

 How to run the application